-A mule deer’s horns are wider than a whitetail’s and many times will not have a brow tine.
-Trophy mule deer bucks are wider and thicker horned than their cousins.
-When hunting on Montana ranches a hunter usually will not see whitetail and muleys in the same area but there is crossover points in terrain.
+A Mule deer’s antlers are wider than a whitetail’s and many times will not have a brow tine.
+Trophy Mule deer bucks have wider and thicker antlers than their cousins.
+When hunting on Montana ranches a hunter usually will not see Whitetails and Muleys in the same area but there are crossover points in terrain.
 So, they have to be mindful of shooting the right species.

 During rutting season Mule deer are similar to elk in that a dominant buck rounds up a harem.
 The harem will be smaller than Elk have but they will still bound together in groups.
 The Mule deer rut usually happens during October/November and does usually give birth to two fawns.
 A young doe will usually birth one fawn the first year.
 Fawns stay with their mothers for their first year.
 Seeing a fawn and their mother hopping off is one of my fondest Montana ranch memories.

-The mule deer bucks after mating season usually leave the does and shed their antlers in February to early March.
-These sheds are hunted and have nice value that can be sold.
-In the last decade, mule deer populations have been thought to be in decline.
-This is especially true in Colorado where development and oil and gas drilling has impacted mule deer habitat.
-However, on Montana ranches and public lands the populations have been rebounding in the last year or two.
+The Mule deer bucks after mating season usually leave the does and shed their antlers in February to early March.
+These sheds are hunted and have a nice value that they can be sold for.
+In the last decade, Mule deer populations have been thought to be in decline.
+This is especially true in Colorado where development, oil, and gas drilling has impacted Mule deer habitats.
+However, on Montana ranches and public lands, the populations have been rebounding in the last year or two.